wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/compliance-m365/includes/4-data-governance.md

     - Specific types of sensitive information.
     - Specific keywords that match a query you create.

-    The ability to apply retention labels to content automatically is important because:
+   Automatically applying retention labels is important because:
     - You don't need to train your users on all of your classifications.
     - You don't need to rely on users to classify all content correctly.
     - Users no longer need to know about data governance policies - they can instead focus on their work.
 - **Apply a default retention label to a document library** in SharePoint and Office 365 group sites, so that all documents in that library get the default retention label.